 Sustainability and traceability are our watchwords here at Exclusive Scoop HQ as it should be to everyone in this time of global crisis (climate change not Covid one crisis at a time please!).

-Sustainability is important to us here at Exclusive Scoop as it should be to everyone.
-As such we never only ever use sustanable, biodegradable or compostable- cups, tubs, forks, spoons and straws.
+As such we only ever use sustainable, biodegradable, recyclable or compostable*- cups, tubs, forks, spoons and straws.
 There is no such thing as 'disposables'.

-Exclusive Scoop uses as little plastic as possible, and will never package goods for sale in anything that is not recyclable, biodegradable or reusable.
+Exclusive Scoop uses as little plastic as possible, and will never package goods for sale in anything that is not recyclable, biodegradable, compostable or reusable.

 Now to the plant based meat substituted of the issue- dairy itself.

-Dairy is not sustainable 8 billion people can't all eat ice-cream as much as I'd like to feed it to them.
-As such I do my best to provide a wide range of dairy free alternatives.
-Whilst sourcing all my dairy from free range sources.
+Unfortunately dairy is not sustainable 8 billion people can't all eat ice-cream as much as I'd like to feed it to them.
+As such I provide a wide range of dairy free alternatives.
+Whilst where possible sourcing all my dairy from free range and local sources.

-Almond milk- uses an vast amount of water to grow the almonds as well as being devastating to the bee populations that are used to polinate them strictly making almonds non vegan.
+Almond milk- uses an vast amount of water to grow the almonds as well as being devastating to the bee populations that are used to polinate them (also strictly making almonds non vegan).

-Coconut milk- comes half way across the world and has a large CO2 footprint.
+Coconut milk- comes half way across the world leading to a larger CO2 footprint than local alternatives.

 The more I've researched milk substitutes the more its become apparent that there is no one right answer, if we all start using one alternative then we create to much demand for that resource which almost always leads to issues in its supply.